 If you are a non-federal entity that expended $750,000 or more in federal funds (from all sources including pass-through sub-awards) in your organization's fiscal year (12-month turnaround reporting period), then you are required to arrange for a single organization-wide audit conducted in accordance with the provisions of Title 2 C.F.R.
 Subpart F (§ 200.500 et seq.).
 Refer to DOJ Grants Financial Guide, 3.19 Audit Requirements.

-Some Department of Justice solicitations include a cost sharing or matching requirement.
+Some DOJ solicitations include a cost sharing or matching requirement.
 This matching/cost sharing amount refers to the portion of project costs that are not paid by federal funds.

 Solicitations with such a requirement will specify the percentage and type of match required, which is generally cash, in-kind, or both.
 For information on the sources of cash and in-kind matches, see the Types of Match section of the DOJ Financial Guide.